 - Fix leaks under sinks or around appliances

-Reducing access to food forces ants to interact with baits more quickly.
+Reducing access to food encourages ants to feed on baits instead of “free meals.”

 2. Seal Entry Points

-Since ants are tiny, even small cracks provide access.
+Because ants are tiny, small gaps are enough for indoor access.

 - Seal gaps around windows and doors